CMAP-REPOS/essentialworkers/README.md

 ## Files
 - `essential occupations script.R` is a Tidyverse-based R script that utilizes the Tidycensus package to collect data directly from the US census API.
 - `index.html` is a knitted report of the above script that shows the script outputs, including some basic figures.
-Don't view it as html unless you really want to.
+Don't view it in github unless you like reading html.
 View it on Github pages instead: https://cmap-repos.github.io/essentialworkers/
 - `essential occupations data.csv` is the output file the script produces.
 This CSV includes tract-level employment and demographic statistics.